EricGebhart/Simple_Process_REPL/README.md

 A YAML datastore, a config file, a namespace manager, and an interpreter walk into a bar...

+This has been changing a lot, the wiki is a bit chaotic.
+Important concepts are:
+ * datastore/appstate in the _as_ namepace
+ * The _With_ stack.
+ * The _results_ stack.

  Short-cuts:
   * [Read the Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)